 There are some smaller bathroom dehumidifiers that are suitable when used in conjunction with other ventilation methods.
 The Midea 4,500 Sq is a good example.
 This dehumidifier is compact and portable, and it has a high moisture removal rate and a high moisture capacity for its size.

-• ULTRA QUIET OPERATION – This model has quiet operation as 47 dBA, quieter than a home refrigerator.
-Enjoy sleep, a good book, or your favorite show without the disturbing noise of a traditional...
+- ULTRA QUIET OPERAION – This model has quiet operation as 47 dBA.
+Enjoy sleep, a good book, or your favorite show without the disturbing noise of a traditional dehumidifier

-• ENERGY STAR CERTIFIED- This unit is ENERGY STAR Certified and is recognized as the Most Efficient of ENERGY STAR 2023
+- ENERGY STAR CERTIFIED- This unit is ENERGY STAR Certified and saves 19% energy when compared to traditional dehumidifiers

 How To Set Up a Bathroom Dehumidifier For Best Results